denimJesus/untitled-pygame-shooter/README.md

 ## Usage
 - Run **main.py**.
-- Move with WASD or arrow keys (or press M to toggle mouse movement)
+- Move with WASD or arrow keys (or press M to toggle mouse movement).
-- Die / get bored
+- Die / get bored.
 - Press ESC to quit.

 Automatic shooting is planned, but not implemented yet, and only one enemy type spawns.
-Also included are next to no graphics, no sprite animations and no level ups, so pretty much no game yet either.
+Also included: next to no graphics, no sprite animations and no level ups, so pretty much no game yet either.

 Window size can be changed by editing the values of `WIDTH` and `HEIGHT` in **variables.py**.
-These, as well as the variable `SPRITE_SCALE` also affect non-visual things in the code, so were there any game balance, that might be affected as well.
+These, as well as the variable `SPRITE_SCALE`, also affect non-visual things in the code, so were there any game balance, that might be affected as well.

 Even though no other inputs (outside future menus) are planned, for now there are debug keys for testing.
 These probably will change often (and can be found in event_queue.py), but at the time of writing they are as follows:
 ```